-Anchorage RunFest was thrilled to welcome Jeff Galloway back for his eighth year in 2017.
-Jeff participated in the Friday and Saturday early morning runs, held the Galloway Running School on Saturday afternoon, spoke at our Saturday Pasta Feed., and completed the United Physical Therapy 49K Ultra with his wife Barbara.
+Anchorage RunFest is thrilled to welcome Jeff Galloway back for his ninth year in 2018.
+Jeff will participate in the Friday and Saturday early morning runs and hold the Galloway Running School on Saturday afternoon.
+In the past he has completed the United Physical Therapy 49K Ultra with his wife Barbara.
 Running plans for 2018 will be determined later.

 Many runners are familiar with Jeff via his doable running plans which have opened up the life-changing experience of finishing a distance event to almost everyone.
 His methods have reduced aches, pains and injuries to almost zero.
 Jeff is in front of an audience motivating and teaching over 200 times a year–helping those of all abilities to enjoy exercise until they are 100!
 Below are a few more facts garnered from Jeff's website: